 Journal of Aging Law & Policy

-The Journal of Aging Law & Policy is a student and peer-edited publication that aims to provide varying perspectives on elder law and policies throughout the world and to test the traditional and modern notions of elder law.
-We request the submissions of scholarly articles written by authors around the globe that will encourage discussion and stimulate academic thinking.
+The Journal of Aging Law & Policy is a student and peer-edited publication that aims to provide varying perspectives on elder law and policies that test the traditional and modern notions of elder law.
+We request the submissions of scholarly articles written by authors that will encourage discussion and stimulate academic thinking.

 Current Issue